Graduate Conditional Admissions

 To be competitive for conditional admission, applicants should have an undergraduate university-equivalent GPA of at least 2.75 on a 4.0 scale.
 (Certain majors have higher minimum GPA requirements.)
 Applicants must have either earned a bachelor’s degree or be in their senior year of undergraduate study.
 The degree must be comparable to a U.S. bachelor’s degree.
 Further, applicants must meet the requirements of the individual graduate program for which they are applying, with the exception of English requirements and tests such as the GRE or GMAT.

-Students who apply for conditional admission during their senior year of university studies must submit final transcripts before a formal acceptance letter will be issued by the Office of Graduate & Professional Studies.
+Students who apply for conditional admission during their senior year of university studies must submit final transcripts before a formal acceptance letter will be issued by the College of Graduate and Studies and Research.

 Offers of conditional admission are contingent upon meeting any required test scores (GRE or GMAT) prior to beginning graduate classes.